e-francis/webdriverio-with-cucmber-framework/README.md

 - `experimentalDecorators`: Enables support for experimental decorators in TypeScript.
 - `emitDecoratorMetadata`: Enables emitting decorator metadata in TypeScript.

+## Dependency Injection with tsyringe
+This project utilizes tsyringe for dependency injection. tsyringe is a lightweight and flexible dependency injection container for TypeScript.
+It provides a simple way to manage dependencies and promote modular and testable code.

+The tsyringe library allows you to define dependencies as classes and automatically resolves them when needed.
+It helps decouple components and promotes cleaner code architecture by abstracting the creation and management of dependencies.

 ## Running the Tests

 To run the tests, you can use the `npx wdio` command.
 Here's how you can execute it: